owlbarn/tutorial/book/algodiff/README.md

 val tan : float = -0.181974376561731321
 ```

-Just as expected.
+The results are just as calculated in the previous section.

 ### Simple Reverse Implementation

-(TODO: revise the code e.g. naming; explain the code as clear as possible since the adjoint function is very tricky.
-Use graph if necessary.)

 The reverse mode is a bit more complex.
 As shown in the previous section, forward mode only needs one pass, but the reverse mode requires two passes, a forward pass followed by a backward pass.
 This further indicates that, besides computing primal values, we also need to "remember" the operations along the forward pass, and then utilise these information in the backward pass.
-There can be multiple ways to do that, e.g. a stack or graph structure.
+There are multiple ways to do that, e.g. a stack or graph structure.
 What we choose here is bit different though.
-Start with the data types we use.
+Let's start with the data types we use.

 ```ocaml env=algodiff_simple_impl_reverse